bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 It is possible to configure which components get displayed, as well as the line colour:
 {{ easy_image(src="attitude-hud-config", width=500, center=true) }}

+For vehicles with a tilt-controlled camera mount, specifying the camera vertical FOV allows the attitude HUD to account for the camera tilt angle in the displayed pitch lines and center aim indicator.

 ##### Virtual Horizon

 The virtual horizon widget displays the vehicle's pitch and roll as though on the gauge in a plane: